Fadi987/game_strategies/README.md

 MCTS consists of four main phases in each iteration:
 <br></br>
 <ol>
-<li><b>Selection:</b> Starting from the root node, the algorithm selects child nodes one-by-one until it reaches a leaf node.
-The selection is based on the Upper Confidence Bound (UCB) plicy applied to trees, which balances exploration and exploitation.</li>
+<li><b>Selection:</b> Starting from the root node, the algorithm selects child nodes depth-first until it reaches a leaf node.
+The selection is based on the Upper Confidence Bound (UCB) policy applied to trees, which balances exploration and exploitation.</li>

 <li><b>Expansion:</b> Unless the leaf node ends the game (win/lose/draw), we add all child nodes to expand the search tree, based on the possible moves from the game state of the previously-leaf node.</li>